jerome3o/hike_planning/milford/milford.md

 (Not sure if "Leg 1" needs to be separate, there is probably transport direct to Te Anau Downs from Queenstown?)

-## Things to organise:
+## Transport to organise:

-* Flights to Queenstown prior to Sunday 20th November
+* Flights to Queenstown prior to (or early on) Sunday 20th November
-* Transport from Queenstown to Glade Wharf prior to 20th November (times TBD)
+* Transport from Queenstown to Glade Wharf on 20th November
-  * Get to Lake Te Anau
   * Bus or private transport to Te Anau Downs (30min)
   * Boat trip to Glade Wharf (1h 15min)
 * Transport from Sandfly Point back to Queenstown
   * Boat trop to Milford Sound/Piopiotahi (20min)
   * Bus services back to Te Anau (and on to Queenstown)
-* Flights from Queenstown after Wednesday 23rd November
+* Flights from Queenstown after (or late on) Wednesday 23rd November

-Transport must be booked in advance
+Transport must be booked in advance.
+Some recommended companies that provide transport for milford track:

 * [Cheeky Kiwi](https://www.cheekykiwitravel.com/)
 * [EasyHike](https://www.easyhike.co.nz/milford-track-transport/)